MaastrichtU-IDS/dsri-documentation/docs/introduction.md

 ## What can be done on the DSRI?

-In short:
+Any service that:

-* any services or jobs running in a Docker container 🐳
-  * Any code can be easily executed in a Docker container (apart from some proprietary softwares)
+* runs in a Docker container 🐳 (Any code can be easily executed in a Docker container (apart from some proprietary software)
-* which does not need to be accessed from outside the UM network (or the UM VPN) 🔒
+* does not need to be accessed from outside the UM network (or the UM VPN) 🔒

 In more details:

 **What can be done easily on the DSRI ✔️**

-* [Start any Docker image](/dsri-documentation/docs/deploy-from-dockerhub) from the web UI
+* [Start any Docker image](https://maastrichtu-ids.github.io/dsri-documentation/docs/deploy-from-docker) from the web UI
 * [Start a simple Jupyter Notebook or RStudio](https://maastrichtu-ids.github.io/dsri-documentation/docs/deploy-jupyter) through the web UI
 * Deploy TensorFlow or PyTorch [on GPUs](https://maastrichtu-ids.github.io/dsri-documentation/docs/deploy-on-gpu) (8 Nvidia DGX-1 GPU cores are available)
 * Start a [Apache Spark cluster](/dsri-documentation/docs/deploy-spark) with multiples nodes, and a Jupyter Notebook from the web UI